Unity is Power: Semi-Asynchronous Collaborative Training of Large-Scale Models with Structured Pruning in Resource-Limited Clients: Experiments

-\textbf{Evaluation Metrics.} We evaluate the global model on the testset in the server and report the Top1 accuracy, Top5 accuracy, and F1-score.
+\textbf{Evaluation Metrics.} We evaluate the global model on the testset in the server and report the $Top1$ accuracy, ${Top5}$ accuracy, and $F1$-score.
 We also evaluate the personalized masked submodel on the testset in each client and report the average of obtained three values, weighted based on their local dataset sizes.
-Furthermore, we introduce a evaluation metric for the real-world testbed, namely Resource Utilization Rate (RU), calculated as shown below:
+Furthermore, we introduce a evaluation metric for the real-world testbed, namely \underline{R}esource \underline{U}tilization Rate (RU), calculated as shown below:

-where $N_q$ denotes the number of clients in the $q$-th round, $Time(n)$ represents the sum of training and communication time of the client n in the $q$-th round.
+where $Time(n)$ represents the sum of training and communication time of the client n in the $q$-th round.

-\textbf{Testbed Implementation Details.} To effectively demonstrate the real-world applicability of the proposed collaborative training framework, we build a real-world testbed, where the server is a \textit{GeForce RTX 3090 GPU} with 24GB memory and the resource-limited clients consist of 4 types of 16 \textit{Jetson developer kits}, as shown in Fig.\ref{fig:system}.
-The details of server and clients are shown in Tab.\ref{clients-variants}.
-Based on this, we conduct three groups of real-world experiments with different model variants and datasets, and the detailed configurations of them are shown in Tab.\ref{experiment_groups} and Tab.\ref{Es}.